hannahgsimon/hannahgsimon/README.md

 ## About Me
 - 👋 Hi, I'm Hannah (@hannahgsimon)
-- 📚 Master of Computer Science student at Cleveland State University, graduating in May 2026
+- 📚 Enthusiastic Master of Computer Science student at Cleveland State University, graduating in May 2026
 - 🔭 Seeking a computer science internship for summer 2025
 - 🌱 Passionate about continuous improvement, learning, growth, & pushing the boundaries of technology
 - 🚀 I enjoy solving complex problems and advancing technology through computational innovation